johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-12-27-azure-container-apps-build-and-deploy-with-bicep-and-github-actions/index.md

 ## Deploying with GitHub Actions

 With our secrets configured, we're now well placed to write our GitHub Action.
-The GitHub Action we're going to write is heavily inspired by [Jeff Hollan](https://twitter.com/jeffhollan)'s [Azure sample app GHA](https://github.com/Azure-Samples/container-apps-store-api-microservice).

 We'll create a `.github/workflows/deploy.yaml` file in our repository and populate it thusly:

 ```yaml
 # yaml-language-server: $schema=./build.yaml